tuomas777/linkedregistrations-ui/README.md

 ## Url parameters

-There are some url parameters which can be used when using enrolment form in external service:
+There are some url parameters which can be used when using signup form in external service:

 `iframe`:
 e.g. https://linkedregistrations-ui.test.kuva.hel.ninja/fi/registration/22/signup-group/create?iframe=true